equinor/ert/docs/rst/manual/keywords/index.rst

 		INSTALL_JOB LOMELAND jobs/lomeland.txt

 	The configuration file used to specify an external job is easy to use and very flexible.
-It is documented in Customizing the simulation workflow in enkf.
+It is documented in Customizing the simulation workflow in ERT.

 	The INSTALL_JOB keyword is optional.